secworks/sha1/README.md

 ## Status ##
 ***(2013-02-25)***

-Upated README with some more information about the design.
+Updated README with some more information about the design.

 ***(2014-02-23):***